Best supplements for sleep – why they work and the different types to try

-“Also known by the name maypop, the purple passionflower helps cure insomnia and anxiety by boosting the GABA level in your brain,” says Paul.
-“GABA compound lessens brain activity, which aids in bringing mind relaxation and better sleep.”
+Also known by the name maypop, the purple passionflower helps cure insomnia and anxiety by boosting the GABA level in your brain.
+As demonstrated by studies from Oregon Health and Science University, GABA compound lessens brain activity, which aids in bringing mind relaxation and better sleep.

 Can chamomile make you sleepy?

 There is some evidence that chamomile can promote sleep in those who struggle to doze off, but much like all other supplements for sleep, there is conflicting research due to a lack of studies on the topic and variations in how our bodies respond to herbal medicines.